 There are, sadly, some series that didn’t continue because their authors passed away.
 That’s the case with, for instance, Scott Young’s series featuring RCMP police detective ‘Matteesie’ Kitologitak.
 Both Murder in a Cold Climate and The Shaman’s Knife offer interesting looks at life in Canada’s Far North.
 They also are police procedurals that show how the RCMP operates, especially in rural areas.
 I wish there had been more novels in this series.

 Authors may choose not to continue a series.
 Or, publishers may decline to support the continuation of a series.
 There may be other reasons, too, for which a series might not continue, or for which there might be a delay in a series.
 But for readers, it can be difficult to wait for that next novel.
 Even with people’s TBRs as they are.
 These are just a few of my ideas.
 Which series would you like to see continue?

-*NOTE: The title of this post is a line from Billy Joel’s Close to the Borderline.
+*NOTE: The title of this post is a line from the Four Seasons’ December 1963 (Oh What a Night).